 (2) Place your affirmations around your home on sticky notes

-One of my favourite ways to work with positive affirmations is to write them down on sticky notes and to post them throughout the home.
-I like to see the positive affirmations when I wake up and when I go to sleep.
+One of my favourite ways to work with positive affirmations is to write them down on sticky notes and post them throughout the home.
+I like to see positive affirmations when I wake up and go to sleep.

 Mirrors are also a great place to stick your positive affirmations; I always have one on my mirror.

 (3) Buy yourself a self-love reminder

 You can purchase a more “permanent” art print or an item that reminds you of how wonderful you are.
 I bought an art print that says: “I like you, and I love you.”
 And hung that picture in the bathroom, so I see it every day when I wake up.
 Learn more about Self-Love Reminders inside this post.

 Another way to work with affirmations, according to Louise Hay in You Can Heal Your Life is to write them down 10-20x a day.